Duke Thomas (character)

 Duke Thomas is a fictional character appearing in comics published by DC Comics.
 He was created by Scott Snyder and Greg Capullo.
 He was introduced as a supporting character of Batman, his first appearance being in 2013 in Batman (vol. 2) #21, before later leading a youth vigilante movement inspired by Robin, in the comic book We Are...
 Robin, in May 2015.
 He officially became Batman's newest partner and joined the Batman family in 2016.

 The character would be a staple in Batman comics and Detective Comics, and went on in a new role as Gotham's daylight protector, The Signal.

+Duke made his animated debut as Robin in the animated series Batwheels, voiced by AJ Hudson.

 Publication history

 Duke Thomas first appeared as an unnamed child in Batman (vol. 2) #21 (March 2014), being saved by Batman.
 His first official named appearance was in Batman (vol. 2) #30, revealing they had met before his prior appearance, as his parents saved Bruce Wayne's life.

 He did not appear in comics again until Batman: Endgame (October 2014), where the Joker abducted him and his parents in an attempt to psychologically torture Batman.
 He returns as a staple in DC Comics in We Are...
 Robin, joining the teen vigilante group and being trained by previous official Robins during Robin War.
 His official debut as a part of the Batman family occurred in 2016, with Batman: Rebirth #1.
-He later makes a new mantle "The Signal" in the mini series Batman and The Signal.
+He later dons a new mantle as "The Signal" in the mini series Batman and The Signal.

 He is currently a staple in Batman comics and comics featuring The Outsiders.